MS-elug/cpu-monitoring/README.md

 The application is splitted in 2 apps and 2 packages:

 - A [Backend](./apps/backend) in NodeJs & Typescript: in charge to collect the CPU information on the node it is running and deploy HTTP REST API to make this information public
-- A [Frontend](./apps/frontend) written with React + Redux & Typescript, the browser based application in charge to regularly collect the CPU information from the local Backend node and display this information to user
+- A [Frontend](./apps/frontend) web application written with React + Redux & Typescript, in charge to regularly collect the CPU information from the local Backend node and display this information to user
 - A REST API interface, documented was an [OpenApi specification](./packages/openapi/monitoring-api.yml)
 - An Axios & Typescript [Client API project](./packages/api-client) generated using an OpenApi code generator from the OpenApi specification.
 This project generates Typescript interfaces and client api for both the backend and frontend.